rodrigobb/symfony-certification/doc/architecture/request.md

   * For example, sending emails.
   * For example, stats processing.
   * **only the PHP FPM server API is able to send a response to the client while the server's PHP process still performs some tasks**
+  * Can be disabled overriding the terminate method in AppKernel or in custom kernels (indeed should only be called if the kernel implements TerminableInterface).
+      * Symfony Framework Kernel **does**

 5. `kernel.exception`
   * Handle some type of exception and create an appropriate Response to return for the exception